 If answered “yes”, was youth deemed eligible for services? ☐Yes ☐No ☐Unknown

-*If “NO”, please. information related to the DD eligibility process.
+*If “NO”, please.
+Seek information related to the DD eligibility process.

 MEDICAL HISTORY

 Is/was the youth diagnosed with a medical condition? ☐ Yes ☐ No ☐ Unknown

 If answer is “yes”, provide diagnosis, current health status, and interventions required, if applicable.
 If answer is “no”, verify that youth is currently healthy with no medical conditions/concerns at this time.
 Indicate any past relevant medical history information.